 Mixing and mastering music in your studio requires right gear.
 Many argue that it’s impossible to mix using headphones but it didn’t stop professional musicians and engineers from doing that.
-The critical thing to consider now is to make sure that the sound is as good as on earbuds and headphones as it is on loudspeakers.
-Moreover, night flunters don’t have any other choice except using headphones to perform vital tasks.
 Headphones also help in exposing tiny details which you might not be able to identify on speakers due to interference.
 In the industry which depends entirely on the audio quality, you don’t have any choice but to go for the best headphones for mixing and mastering.
-Although you might want to go for the best but the thing which is worth considering is what is best for you in 2019?
-Well, I got you covered on that as I’m going to share an ultimate guide of what you should be looking for at the end and how you can choose the right gear for your set-up.
+Although you might want to go for the best but the thing which is worth considering is what is best for you in 2020?
+Well, I’m going to share an ultimate guide of what you should be looking for at the end and how you can choose the right gear for your set-up.